Enrollment is open:

 There is a lack of high-quality, comprehensive Greek instruction readily available in an inexpensive, expertly-presented, and self-paced format.

-For this reason I have devised a new method based on the 1893 work of Charles Melville Moss (RIP) entitled A First Greek Reader.
-This phenomenally good text is available for in the public domain, and I have supplemented it with numerous helps and extensive whiteboard explanations.
+For this reason we have devised a new method based on the 1893 work of Charles Melville Moss (RIP) entitled A First Greek Reader.
+This phenomenally good text is available for free in the public domain, and we have supplemented it with numerous helps and extensive whiteboard explanations.

 When we say that it is a new method, we really mean that it is an old, tried and true method which, though obviously true, few are willing to try.

-Without naming names or taking prisoners, anyone who has attempted to learn Greek from the popular textbooks available today – whether for Koine or Attic – can easily see for themselves how little actual Greek language the majority of them contain.
+Anyone who has attempted to learn Greek from the leading textbooks available today – whether for Koine or Attic – can easily see for themselves how little actual Greek language the majority of them contain.
 Most of these textbooks – and I have taught from all the major ones – contain only a small amount of actual Greek, and mostly explain rules and grammar.

 Make no mistake, the understanding of grammar and constructions, learning forms and rules and applying them, is essential to a strong knowledge of Greek.
 But these skills arise from working with Greek and must not be learned in isolation.